JMPerez/jmperez.github.com/source/_posts/2019/2019-11-18-solutions-engineer-facebook.md

 ## Want to apply or know more?

-If this sounds interesting, please reach out on Twitter or email. **[We have open positions for the role](https://www.facebook.com/careers/life/solutions-engineering-at-facebook/)**, including [one based in Stockholm](https://www.facebook.com/careers/jobs/566055030811900/) where you would work side by side with me.
+If this sounds interesting, please reach out on Twitter or email. **[We have open positions for the role](https://www.facebook.com/careers/life/solutions-engineering-at-facebook/)**.
 I'm also genuinely **interested in talking with colleagues working at companies that could benefit from having a similar role**, so [reach out if you want to have a chat](/about-me/#Contact).

 ---